nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 > CAP entered is rounded to 2 decimal places (2dp).
 > The program exits back to CAP Simulator/Calculator menu if CAP is invalid.
 > [i.e. negative CAP or CAP > 5.0]
-> There is no strict restriction to number of MCs user can add and its up to user's discretion.
+> The maximum number of MCs you can add is 220.

 Example of adding CAP and total MCs counted towards CAP: